Craving Chicken Pad Thai? This Chicken Pad Thai recipe is ready in under 30 minutes and is better than take out!

 Chicken Pad Thai Ingredients

-There are certain chicken pad Thai ingredients that are move authentic than others.
-Our easy chicken pad Thai recipe is made with easy to find ingredients that everyone has access to.
+There are certain chicken pad Thai ingredients that are more authentic than others.
+Our easy chicken pad Thai recipe is made with easy-to-find ingredients that everyone has access to.

-Authentic chicken pad Thai usually doesn’t have soy sauce and has tamarind paste.
+Authentic chicken pad Thai usually does NOT use soy sauce and DOES use tamarind paste.
 We use soy sauce in this recipe as an easy substitute, and man is it good!
 Here are all the other ingredients we use in this Chicken Pad Thai recipe.

 Rice Noodles- Classic pad Thai uses rice noodles!
 Rice noodles are widely accessible at all grocery stores in the Asian section!
-Otherwise they also have them on amazon, too!
-Check it out!
+Otherwise, you can buy rice noodles online HERE.

 We always cook the rice noodles before anything else.
 We generally follow the directions on the package, but a good rule of thumb is to add the noodles to boiling water and don’t forget to stir!